gbui/robotpy-docs/guide/python.rst

 .. note:: This is intended to be a *very* brief overview/reference of the various
           topics you need to master in order to program Python.
-This is not an exhaustive guide to programming with python.
+This is not an exhaustive guide to programming with Python.
 We recommend other resources to really learn that in-depth:

           * `List of various guides to learn Python <http://docs.python-guide.org/en/latest/intro/learning/>`_